What to Know About Taking a Solo Cruise (From Someone That Does it All the Time)

 You Can Pack a Lot More Into the Cruise

 Are you someone that likes to do it all on your vacation?
 Cruising solo may be just the thing.
-We mentioned you being in charge of everything, including what to do and where to go.
+I mentioned being in charge of everything, including what to do and where to go.
 One benefit as well is that you can pack so much more into your trip.

 Instead of waiting on someone else to get ready or finish a meal or wanting to see one more souvenir store, your time is constrained only by what you want to do.
 So if you’re ready to see or do the next thing, then you can do it when you want instead of having to wait for another person.